cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 To target a node, deploy a `CiliumNetworkDriverNodeConfig` named after the node's hostname.

+##### Conflict scenarios

+The dynamic aspect of the nodeLabel selector mechanism to match configuration to nodes might lead to cases where conflicts may arise.
+A conflict happens when more than exactly one `CiliumNetworkDriverClusterConfig` object matches a given node based on the node's labels.
+The operator handles conflicts with the ultimate goal of preventing unwanted configuration updates or changes to the agents.
+This means that the operator needs to be aware of any previous decision and persist that decision across reloads/reboots/restarts with a deterministic outcome.

 #### Agent configuration

+The feature introduces the concept of a Device Manager; which is the device specific logic required to discover, select, publish and set-up devices using the DRA and NRI frameworks.
+In other words, it provides extensibility by abstracting the device specific logic from the assignment lifecycle.
+Since our first use case is for assigning SR-IOV VFs to pods, that one is the one focused throughout this document unless stated otherwise.

 Under the deviceManagerConfigs section, an operator is able to control how a specific device manager is set up.
 In this context, the device manager is an abstraction of a certain type of resource.
 In the example below,